singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 If everything went according to plan, there should be a new file in the build directory, molded according to our plugins.
 It's very simple and not much is happening there yet of course, but we'll get to that.
 This is merely to see if your installation so far is working.

-At this point we had a problem with our node.js version not being supported properly and throwing some errors.
-This was relatively easy to solve however, as we're using nvm and so can change the version of node.js we're running on the fly.
-If you're having trouble with regards to which node.js version you're running, you probably need to update to a version that's 0.12.x or higher.
-If you're using 0.12.x it will work, but only if you use the following command instead, which will use the harmonize flag to resolve issues with compatibility: `node --harmony build`.

 #### 6. Add more Plugins
 Well, what else do we need?
-There's a whole list of plugins [here](http://www.metalsmith.io/#the-plugins) and it's even possible to write them yourself, should you feel inclined to do so, but for our basic tutorial we're going to stick with the basics only.
+There's a whole list of plugins [here](http://www.metalsmith.io/#the-plugins) and it's even possible to write them yourself, should you feel inclined to do so, but for our basic tutorial we won't get into this.

 We're going to need a templating engine, as well as some templates to wrap around our content.
 We'll use the handlebars templating engine, though there are other equally useful options.
+For the templates, we'll use ???
 We'll start by installing the two plugins with the following lines in terminal:

 ```
 npm install --save-dev metalsmith-templates
 npm install --save-dev handlebars
 ```
+< should change metalsmith-templates to these two instead: metalsmith-layouts & metalsmith-in-place - HOWEVER isn't working!>

 We need to update our bulid.js file with these changes as well.